 But that is not the point.
 While a convention’s agenda cannot be limited, a convention has no authority whatever to amend the Constitution.
 A convention can only “propose.”
 And a proposal is just that.
 No proposal becomes constitutional law until it is ratified.
-And ratification is another matter entirely.
+But ratification is another matter entirely.

 Are we really to believe that a runaway convention could get its schemes past the public?
-Are there not 13 bodies in this land that would rise to block all but the most popular of proposals?
+Are there not 13 legislative bodies in this land that would rise to block all but the most popular of proposals?
 Less than a generation ago, not even the Equal Rights Amendment—which enjoyed wide support, although no one knew quite what it meant—was able to make it through the ratification process.

 It is not for nothing that Article V was put in the Constitution.
 It was meant to be used—but not for light and transient reasons.
 By overwhelming majorities, averaging 75%, Americans have come to understand that there is something fundamentally wrong with a system that has resulted, under modern conditions, in our being ruled year in and year out by a class of professional politicians.
 That situation is neither healthy nor right in a limited, constitutional democracy.
 Fortunately, the Framers provided a way to do something about it, a way to make substantial change while ensuring that our fundamental principles remain in place.